 Depending on your situation, you might be able to improve your credit score by 100 points in fairly short order.

 This might surprise you, but lenders and credit reporting bureaus make mistakes.
 When they do, it’s rarely in your favor.
-More often than not, their mistakes hurt your credit score.
+And more often than not, their mistakes hurt your credit score.

 So what can you do?
-Check and verify the accuracy of your credit report.
-Oh, and check your credit report the right way.
+Run a free credit check, then verify the accuracy of your credit report.
 By law, you are allowed to request a free credit report from each of the three major credit reporting bureaus: Experian, Equifax, and TransUnion.
-We suggest requesting your credit report from AnnualCreditReport.com.
-It is the only source for free credit reports that is authorized by U.S. law.
+We suggest requesting your credit report from AnnualCreditReport.com, as it is the only online source for free credit reports authorized by U.S. law.

 What should you look for in your credit report?
 Start with outdated information.
 Items such as late payments, bankruptcy, foreclosure, or loan delinquency can only remain on your credit report for seven years.